 1. Verify WordPress is up-to-date

-If the section turns green, the plugin will now keep your site running the latest version of WordPress.
-If the section is still red, this feature is not compatible with your hosting as it may already do automatic updates.
+If the section appears green, the plugin will ensure your website operates on the most recent version of WordPress.
+If the section remains red, this feature is incompatible with your hosting, as it may already be performing automatic updates.

 2. Make the WordPress version private